Noncommutative Coordinate Picture of the Quantum Phase Space: Introduction

-In the next two sections, we present the geometric pictures of quantum mechanics on the Hilbert space and the projective Hilbert space, mostly in terms of the explicit coordinates making it more accessible to all the readers.
-We intend to give an optimal formulation of the known results, paying also due attention to the proper physical dimensions of the various quantities.
-Our key references are Refs.\cite{CMP,Sch}; other references consulted include Refs.\cite{H,Ca,B,It,spp,BZ,CJ,Mt,MS}.
+In the next two sections, we review the geometric pictures of quantum mechanics on the Hilbert space and the projective Hilbert space, mostly in terms of explicit coordinates.
+We intend to give an optimal formulation of the known results, paying due attention to the proper physical dimensions of the various quantities.
+Our key references are Refs.\cite{CMP,Sch,Sch2}; other references consulted include Refs.\cite{H,H2,H3,Ca,Ca2,Ca3,B,B2,B3,It,spp,spp2,spp3,BZ,CJ,Mt,MS}.
 The presentation sets the background for the following sections.
 In Sec.\ref{sec4}, we present some details of the K\"ahlerian functions for the noncommutative coordinate observables of $\hat{x}_i$ and $\hat{p}_i$ and their complex combinations ${\za}_i$ and $\bar{\za}_i$ under a convenient choice of coordinates for the Hilbert space and the projective Hilbert space.
+The explicit identification of a point from the noncommutative values of the coordinates will be illustrated.
 In Sec.\ref{sec5} starts the exploration of the noncommutative differential geometric structure of the observable algebra in line with the above mentioned idea.
 This will then be extended further in Sec.\ref{sec6} by a kind of coordinate transformation/map between the infinite set of complex coordinates and the six noncommutative coordinates, which can be considered as an extension of the familiar Schr\"odinger and Heisenberg picture correspondence.
 The two sections present a complete noncommutative picture of the symplectic differential geometry of the quantum phase space.
-That is extended to look into the more difficult metric structure in Sec.\ref{sec7}, with issues still to be fully understood.
-Sec.\ref{sec8} highlight what is most probably the key unsolved problem behind the picture of noncommutative geometry, which is closely connected to the metric issues.
-It is shown that a naive extension of the usual tangent and cotangent spaces description to the noncommutative setting, as commonly assumed otherwise, does not work at least for the geometry studied here.
 For background references on noncommutative geometry relevant to our formulation here, we note in particular Refs. \cite{C,M,CH,Ho,CHZ,GP,DM}.
 Our presentation of that is however to be seen as directly dictated by the physical theory.
 The last section concludes the paper.